assignittous/mise-en-place/README.md

 To ensure that the git pull of the chef repository works, add your Mac's ssh key (`~/.ssh/id_rsa.pub`) to the Chef repo's deployment keys.

+## Safety Flag

+When the chef runlist is completed, mise-en-place writes a file to the server: `~/provision.log`

+The contents of this log file are the tag used for the chef repo clone.

+Before running the `provision` task, mise-en-place checks if this file exists on the server.
+If it does detect it, an error will be thrown blocking the provision from occurring.

+To force a re-run (*think carefully* if you want to do that, your chef project may clobber existing data), simply delete the `~/provision.log` file from the server and retry the `provision task.

 ## Getting Started

 1. Pull this repo